Brooks Revel review

 There’s quite decent forefoot flexibility due to four pronounced flex grooves, and the Revel has enough stability to meet the needs of mild to moderate pronators.
 While the shoe facilitates the midfoot striking runner, the heel drop is large enough for heel strikers.

 What’s a bit of a shock about the Revel’s forefoot is that there’s hard rubber up there; in fact, it feels firmer than the rubber in the rear of the sole that provides for a soft heel landing.
-But the ride is smooth, quite smooth.

 In the Revel, one is not restricted to either running close to the ground or to lifting the feet high up.
 The Revel is happy to facilitate either running style.